dsl-logo

 Low score: 1-299

-For example, when estimating interest rates on personal loans, major bank ANZ only classifies scores over 675 as good.
+For example, when estimating interest rates on personal loans, major bank ANZ considers a credit score between 705 and 879 to be ‘good’.

 The takeaway is, it can really pay to get quotes from MULTIPLE lenders based on your credit score.

-The difference between them based on very slight credit score changes can be massive.
+The difference between them based on very slight credit score changes (and therefore the rates they charge) can be massive.

 What does having a good credit score mean?